How Can Machine Learning Emulators Best Support Climate Science?: Guiding emulator development

 \subsection{Adequacy for purpose}

-ML climate emulators vary greatly in their method, complexity, requirements, and outputs \citep{tebaldi2025emulators}.
-Most of their development is driven by methodological progress, which has been essential for advancing the field, but makes it difficult to determine what a given emulator can provide and how suitable it is for a particular applied task.
+Because ML climate model emulators vary greatly in their methods, complexity, requirements, and outputs \citep{tebaldi2025emulators}, it can be difficult to assess their suitability for a particular applied task.

 The first step in developing an emulator should be to clearly define the specific problem that the emulator aims to solve.
 This includes identifying relevant predictors, the spatial and temporal domains, and selecting evaluation criteria.
 While the technical definition of the task lies with the ML developer, it should be informed by the specific needs of the applied researchers who will ultimately use it, as illustrated in \Cref{fig:combinedworkflow}.
 The same applies to data selection, which is frequently shaped by availability and convenience rather than by demonstrated adequacy for a specific application.
-This tendency is also reflected in the common practice of benchmarking \citep[e.g.,][]{harder2026benchmarking}, which is valuable for standardized comparisons across models using consistent datasets and metrics \citep{thiyagalingam2022scientific}.
-At the same time, strong performance in these settings does not guarantee real-world applicability \citep{lutjens2025impact}.
+This tendency is also reflected in the common practice of benchmarking \citep[e.g.,][]{harder2026benchmarking, rampal_cordexbench_2026}, which is valuable for standardized comparisons across models using consistent datasets and metrics \citep{thiyagalingam2022scientific}.
+At the same time, strong performance in these settings does not guarantee real-world applicability \citep{lutjens2025impact}, and incremental gains in model metrics may not translate into actual advances in understanding climate impact.
 Benchmarking primarily supports the comparison of model architectures under the assumption that data are exchangeable.
 However, in climate science, data is tied to its physical context, and model performance can strongly depend on the specific site, season, and other factors \citep{fowler2025downscaling}.
 For example, emulators producing output on daily timescales may be insufficient for applications such as wind power forecasting \citep{effenberger2024mind}.
 Therefore, the input data used to train the emulator should undergo systematic checks \citep{kannan2014uncertainty, gutmann2014intercomparison}, with predictor variables chosen to reflect relevant physical processes.